-- A comprehensive system for standardizing the acquisition, interpretation, reporting, and data collection of liver imaging - A dynamic document, to be expanded and refined as knowledge accrues and in response to user feedback - Designed to improve communication, patient care, education, and research - Supported and endorsed by the American College of Radiology (ACR) - Developed by a multidisciplinary, international consortium of diagnostic and interventional radiologists, hepatobiliary surgeons, hepatologists, and hepatopathologists - · Includes academic and community physicians as well as members in training
+- A comprehensive system for standardizing the terminology, technique, interpretation, reporting, and data collection of liver imaging - A dynamic document, to be expanded and refined as knowledge accrues and in response to user feedback - Designed to improve communication, patient care, education, and research - Supported and endorsed by the American College of Radiology (ACR) - Developed by a multidisciplinary, international consortium of diagnostic and interventional radiologists, hepatobiliary surgeons, hepatologists, and hepatopathologists.
+Contributors include academic and community physicians as well as members in training.

-LI-RADS may be used by:
+LI-RADS may be used for clinical care, education, or research by:

-- · Community and academic radiologists
+- Community and academic radiologists

 - Radiologists in training

-- Other health care professionals providing care to patients with liver disease
+- · Other health care professionals providing care to patients with liver disease

 - Researchers